Lachie Schultz

-Lachlan Schultz (born 30 November 1997) is a professional Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).
+Lachlan Schultz (born 30 November 1997) is a professional Australian rules footballer who plays for the Collingwood Football Club in the Australian Football League (AFL).
+He previously played for the Fremantle Football Club from 2019–2023.

 Early career

-Originally from Moama, Schultz played for the Bendigo Pioneers in the TAC Cup.
-He moved to Melbourne and played 37 games for Williamstown over the next two seasons.
-He was drafted to Fremantle with the 57th selection in the 2018 national draft after being one of the better players in the Victorian Football League (VFL).
+Schultz was born and raised in Moama, New South Wales.
+He attended Moama Anglican Grammar but left after year 10 to pursue a plumbing apprenticeship.
+He played junior football for Moama Magpies in the Murray Football League before transferring to the Bendigo Pioneers in the TAC Cup.
+Following his draft year when he wasn’t drafted, he moved to Melbourne and played 37 games for Williamstown in the VFL over the next two seasons.
+He was drafted to Fremantle with the 57th selection in the 2018 national draft after being voted one of the better players in the VFL.

 AFL career

 Schultz made his AFL debut for Fremantle in the opening round of the 2019 AFL season.
-Schultz kicked the match winning goal for Fremantle against St Kilda in the 6th round of the 2020 AFL season.
+Schultz kicked the match-winning goal for Fremantle against St Kilda in the 6th round of the 2020 AFL season.